IIIM-IS/SocialInsight-ABMS-SimulationOfSocialSystems/SocialInsight-abm/Documentation.md

 There are a total of 14 attributes within this class:
 * *base_prefix*, *base_uri*, *rdf_uri*, *rdfs_uri*, and *base_query_header* are all attributes required for querying with SPARQL and
 retrieving the information in the ontologies.
-  * *base_prefix* is the prefix term used in the denomination of our terms, created specifically for SIMLife.
+  * *base_prefix* is the prefix term used in the denomination of our terms, created specifically for SocialInsight.
   * *base_uri* is the website link containing descriptions and pages for the terms.
   * *rdf_uri* is the link to version of RDF used in the ontologies.
   * *rdfs_uri* is the link to version of RDFS used in the ontologies.